LGBTQ rights in Lithuania: Gender identity and expression

 Article 2.27 of the Civil Code allows any non-married person to change legal gender if this is medically possible.
 The second paragraph states, however, that the procedures for changing gender should be led according to a separate law.
 The Parliament and the Government of Lithuania refuse to take any actions on adopting such a law after it lost the case of L v.
 Lithuania in the European Court of Human Rights in 2007.
 Since then, gender change has become possible only with a court's decision and sex reassignment surgery.

 It was proposed to eliminate this provision in 2009, and once again in 2013.

 In April 2017, the European Court of Human Rights ruled, in A.P., Garçon and Nicot v.
 France, that it is discriminatory and a human rights violation to require transgender people to undergo surgery to alter their official documents.
-Subsequently, two Lithuanian trans men were allowed by Lithuanian courts to change their gender on their official documents without them undergoing surgery beforehand.
-Lithuanian LGBT groups are now calling on future legislation scrapping the requirement for surgery to be introduced.
+Subsequently, two Lithuanian trans men were allowed by Lithuanian courts to change their gender on their official documents without undergoing surgery beforehand.
+Lithuanian LGBT groups are now calling on future legislation to remove the requirement for surgery to be introduced.

-Effective from February 2, 2022 transgender individuals within Lithuania who want to change their legal name and/or sex can do so legally without sex reassignment surgery under new justice regulations.
+Effective from February 2, 2022, transgender individuals within Lithuania who want to change their legal name can do so legally without sex reassignment surgery under new justice regulations.
 However, trans people who wish to change their name on official documents will still have to obtain a certificate from a Lithuanian or EU healthcare establishment of “diagnosed transgenderism”.